Walnut Cranberry Wheatberry Bread

 - ?????? - Tried with 471g flour (calculated at ~70% hydration)

-- 250216 - I baked covered with a cake pan and the bread rose until it pressed into the lid
+- 250216 - I baked covered with a pie pan and the bread rose until it pressed into the lid (but not enough to stick)